JoshDavies/jdaviescreative/README.md

 - click image to open lightbox (full-screen)
 - upload more artwork

-- host with a professional domain name / URL.

 - very static - add more transition animations

 - create a button to switch between light and dark mode theme?

-- SEO consideration
+- SEO Optimisation -  title tag, meta description, and URL
+- host with a professional domain name / URL.
 ✅ smooth scrolling
 ✅ add navigation arrows.

-- include a new section that loads articles I've written about my work process.
+- include a new section that loads articles I've written about my work process?

-### Why use a single page webpage.
+### Why use a single-page website
-Brochure / Portfolio sites are suited to this web Structure as it is small enough in scale to achievably showcase all the information visitors will want.
+Single-page Websites are not suited to every situation but for a Portfolio; this web structure offers an intuitive experience.
+Modern users prefer scrolling to clicking as it is a smaller decision and seamless storytelling.

+attention to content / increased user engagement.
 Able to create a more engaging website using a single page.
+Long scrolling enables creative elements like parallax scrolling and scroll-activated animations.

+simple navigation  immersive
+present information in a logical order.  - controls the users journey.
+craft a narrative without any distractions

 formatted into clearly defined sections with big header elements.
-capture visitors’ attention.
-Custom scrolling / transition effects to tell story more engagingly.

-simple navigation - controls the users journey / experience.
-present information in a logical order.
-easier for visitors to find what they’re looking for.

-Landing pages.
-This type of website is all about converting users.
-Limiting yourself to one page enables you to craft a narrative without any distractions,
-initial load will be slower but then navigating to another sections is very responsive as it has already loaded.
+navigating to another sections is very responsive as it has already loaded.
 feels like a native mobile app. once loaded it is connectivity independent. landing page loads faster
-gallery takes a while to load in (refresh will looking at it and you will notice the images jump about as they adjust to the galleries constraints).
+gallery takes a while to load (images jump about as they are loaded & adjust to the galleries constraints).

-less information to sort through, chances are visitors will pay more attention to content. - higher engagement
+ensure fast load times

 Using React.js helped break down the app into simpler components and multiple files.